MAPS™ Lb Interface Emulator

 Obtain measurement results from LMUs and from Target MS via E-OTD and A-GPS positioning methods.
 In the absence of certain information elements, the SMLC shall perform only network based positioning methods (e.g. TA and U-TDOA, but not GPS or E-OTD).
 Different positioning methods are discussed in greater details in this link.

-BSSAP-LE is an extension to BSSAP signalling that contains messages and parameters specific to support LCS over M3UA/SCTP and SCCP in Lb interface of Geran.
+BSSAP-LE is an extension to BSSAP signaling that contains messages and parameters specific to support LCS over M3UA/SCTP and SCCP in Lb interface of Geran.

 The application is available as